ahsan90/booking_system_mern/readme.md

 ## Client user is only perform based on his rules of operation.
 Following Rules Applied to Client user-

 ->Client is able to see his own Dashboard to see his user/profile information including Booking History and able to book his Reservation

 ->CRUD operation for his own profile

 ->CRUD for Booking his own reservation

 ## Admin user can perform following operation

-->Has Access to Admin Pannel to perform admin operation ->Allowed to perform all of Client operations as stated in Client user rules ->Able to Manage Users/Clients/Bookings from admin pannel ->CRUD operation for Users/Clients/Bookings
+->Has Access to Admin Pannel to perform admin operation

+->Allowed to perform all of Client operations as stated in Client user rules

+->Able to Manage Users/Clients/Bookings from admin pannel

+->CRUD operation for Users/Clients/Bookings

 ->Admin is able to Generate Seed data and Reseting App data\*\*

 \*\*For generated Seed data use password: fakepass

-Developed by: Md Ahsanul Hoque
+Developed by: Md Ahsanul Hoque, contact: ahrony90@gmail.com